HyperFlash123/Annotating_CMUK/README.md

 aloud speech of a passage.
 The main goal is to provide meaningful feedback of the read speech so that it can be used to improve their reading fluency.

-**Mispronounciation Detection and Disfluency Detection** thus becomes an important step to achieve this goal.
+**Mispronounciation and Disfluency Detection and Classification** thus becomes an important step to achieve this goal.
 This is a very challenging problem because of two reasons:

 - Fewer number of datasets that have children's speech